Timea's Kitchen

 Fried Eggs and Chopped Bacon in the Pan

-Add the Fried Eggs and Chopped Bacon in the Romaine Lettuce Soup
+Add the Fried Eggs and Chopped Bacon Over the Lettuce Soup in the Pot

-Romaine Lettuce Soup Recipe Ready to Serve in the Pot
+Transylvanian Lettuce Soup Ready to Serve in the Pot

 Serving the Soup